 “Um, sure?”
 She agreed, giving me a confused look.

 That was good enough for me.

 “Ha ha.
 So funny.
 Now tell me the truth!”
-She droned, not believing me.
+She droned sarcastically, not believing a word I said.

-“That is the truth, I can prove it!”
-I told her and started to undress.
+“That is the truth, and I can prove it.”
+I told her, getting up to undress.

 “What the hell are you doing?”
-She shrieked and covered her eyes with her hands.
+She shrieked, covering her eyes with her hands.